 - Hold the extremities and slide your leg inside the stocking until it feels tight.

-- Next, you grab the stocking at the base and make a few creases and pull it towards the top.
+- Next, grab the stocking at the base and make a few creases and pull it towards the top.

 - Raise the stocking and distribute the compression evenly over the thigh.

-- Finally, Smooth out any wrinkles.
+- Finally, smooth out any wrinkles.